Avalanche avoidance made simple:

 Measure the slope angle in three seconds.

-Check immediately the risk of triggering an avalanche on this slope and today's avy danger level.
+You will immediately see the risk of triggering an avalanche on this slope and today's avy danger level.

 INSTANT CONTACT INCLINOMETRY: